Life Insurance Statistics for 2026

 Where Americans Get Their Life Insurance

-Nearly one-fifth (19%) of insured Americans maintain coverage from both individual and workplace sources.
+Nearly one-fifth (19%) of insured Americans have coverage from both individual and workplace sources.
 The 49% without any coverage shows a substantial protection gap, with researchers noting this figure understates workplace coverage, as many employees don't know about employer-paid policies obtained through passive enrollment.

 Types of Life Insurance Policies

 Life insurance policies come in several types, each designed to meet different financial needs and objectives.
-The U.S. market features temporary and permanent coverage options, with whole life and indexed universal life products dominating premium sales.
+The U.S. market features temporary and permanent coverage options, with whole life and indexed universal life products leading premium sales.

 1. 1